brigadecore/brigade-utils/readme.md

 events.on("check_suite:requested", runSuite);
 events.on("check_suite:rerequested", runSuite);

+// this enables "/brig run" comments from allowed authors to start a check run events.on("issue_comment:created", (e, p) => Check.handleIssueComment(e, p, runSuite));
 ```

-This script is one that can be used to build this repository
+This script is one that can be used to build this repository.

+> Note: `Check.handleIssueComment` currently only handles `/brig run` comments - to add your own, see implementation for this method.

 # Contributing